maheshkrishna33/simplytrying/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements

-Give credit here.
-- This project was inspired by...
+- inspired by Kaggle, UXAX
-- References if any...
 - This project was based on courses taken from upgrad

 ## Contact
-Created by @maheshkrishna33- feel free to contact me! maheshkrishna33@gmail.com, absvarkey@gmail.com
+Created by @Abs Varkey @maheshkrishna33- feel free to contact us! maheshkrishna33@gmail.com, absvarkey@gmail.com

 <!-- Optional -->